westerndigitalcorporation/zonedstorage.io/docs/linux/config.md

 ## Write Ordering Control

-Write ordering control is achieved through the *deadline* (legacy single queue block I/O path) and *mq-deadline* (multi-queue block I/O path) block I/O scheduler (see [Write Ordering Control](/docs/linux/sched)). *deadline* and *mq-deadline* zoned block device support is automatically enabled if the `CONFIG_BLK_DEV_ZONED` configuration option is set.
+For kernels starting with versions 4.16 and up to version 6.9, write operation ordering control is achieved using the *deadline* (legacy single queue block I/O path) and *mq-deadline* (multi-queue block I/O path) block I/O schedulers (see [Write Ordering Control](/docs/linux/sched)). *deadline* and *mq-deadline* zoned block device support is automatically enabled if the `CONFIG_BLK_DEV_ZONED` configuration option is set.

-It is mandatory to enable this scheduler for zoned block devices.
+It is mandatory to enable this scheduler for zoned block devices for kernel versions 4.16 to 6.9.
 The configuration option `CONFIG_MQ_IOSCHED_DEADLINE` enables the *mq-deadline* scheduler.
 The configuration option `CONFIG_IOSCHED_DEADLINE` enables the *deadline* scheduler.
 Both options can be selected from the *IO Schedulers* top menu.

 <Image src="linux-config-sched.png"
 title="I/O scheduler configuration with make menuconfig"/>